 Other tracking technologies are sometimes used, for example, a web beacon or tracking URL.
 These technologies can be used to retrieve information from your device such as your operating system, or help us understand from which website you have been referred (e.g. Google).
 These are wholly referred to as ‘Cookies’ and are detailed below.

 With your consent, we will send you marketing materials that support our business and are suited to your requirements.
 Your consent will be explicit and you will know what types of marketing materials you are going to receive.
+You can manage the communication you receive from us by selecting your preferences on our website.
 You may receive the following types of marketing emails from us:

 Monthly newsletters – A newsletter detailing promotions, special offers, discounted rates and other news relevant to your reservation.